JoshuaLoran/Project4_Backend_Multigame/README.md

 ## Access Instructions
 1. Clone the frontend repository as well as the backend repository.
 2. Backend: run `bundle install`, `rails db:migrate`, `rails db:seed`, `rails s -p 3001`
+3. Backend: create an `application.yml` file to live inside config.
+Inside this file create your own secret such as
+   my_secret: 123.
+This secret will be used for authentication.
-3. Frontend: run `bundle install`, `npm start`
+4. Frontend: run `bundle install`, `npm start`
-4. If you have two players participating, be sure to open two Farm Frenzy pages by running `npm start` in two separate terminal    tabs.
+5. If you have two players participating, be sure to open two Farm Frenzy pages by running `npm start` in two separate terminal    tabs.

 ## Project Requirements
 1. Create a fully functioning application.